• Categories

 Posted by bmagnus On June - 7 - 2010

 Here in Fabulous Las Vegas we are experiencing record-setting heat.
-It was 110 F yesterday and today is expected to be just as hot.
-It’s hard to get motivated to do much of anything in weather like this, but here’s some ideas to keep you going when you work out.
+It was 110°F yesterday, and today is expected to be just as hot.
+It’s hard to get motivated to do much of anything in weather like this, especially if you’re dealing with a frozen ac unit inside.
+If you need assistance with electrical panel replacement, experienced technicians can help.
+However, here’s some ideas to keep you going when you work out.

 Hydrate Hydrate Hydrate!
 I know it’s obvious, but you’ve got to keep drinking water.
 If you are working out vigorously, or planning on being outdoors working for a lengthy period, it’s time for a recovery drink instead.
 Drink before, drink during, and drink after!
 Seriously, if you worked so hard that you lost weight during your workout, be sure to drink a pint of water for every pound you lost.
 Some research even suggests that a nice cool “ice slurry with sugar syrup” before your workout might be beneficial.
 If you’re going to do this make sure it’s homemade simple syrup with good old table sugar rather than some high fructose manufactured syrup.